Signs of Disease That Are Written All Over Your Face

 Find out how to improve heart health in six easy steps.

 Tired-looking eyes could be a red flag for chronic allergies, which dilate blood vessels and cause them to leak.
 In the sensitive skin under your eyes, this creates puffiness and a dark purple-blue hue, says Dr. Raj, who is also co-founder of the skin care company TULA.
 Other possible culprits are hypothyroidism and sleep apnea.

 This can be one of the first signs of a stroke, says Leana Wen, MD, an emergency physician at George Washington University and co-author of When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.
 “Patients will often describe it like this: ‘I looked in the mirror, and my face looked different.’”
 You might also notice that one side of your face is numb or feel as if you can’t fully smile.
 Or you might have trouble speaking.
 Asymmetry could also be from Bell’s Palsy, but always rule out a stroke before investigating other causes.
-They key to treating a stroke is getting there fast.
+They key to treating a stroke is getting to the hospital fast.
 A stroke may also present with double vision and weakness in your arms or legs.

 Even slight changes may indicate that something may be wrong.
 Paleness could be a sign of anemia.
 A yellow tone could indicate liver disease.
 A bluish tint in lips or nail beds could indicate heart or lung disease, says Mallika Marshall, MD, an internist and pediatrician at Massachusetts General Hospital.